sajibcse68/MyDailyLearn/nodejs/introduction.md

     $ nvm use 4.3.2            # Use a specific version

+    # nvm alias default 20     # set the preferred version as default

 #### How to Install Multiple Versions of same package in NPM?

 ```sh